 Lobster Macaroni and Cheese with Maille Au Vin Blanc Mustard

-- 1 tsp dried thyme divided in half
+- 1 teaspoon dried thyme, divided in half

 - 1 can evaporated milk